 Known as the Master of Metaphors, I find that one of my greatest strengths is in my ability to compassionately hear the details behind someone’s emotion, make connections from past stories they’ve shared, and then boil it down to be presented as something relatable.
 My coworkers joke that my mind is like a steel trap that can’t be fooled, but I think it’s so much simpler than that.
 I listen and honor each interaction with my full attention.
 I believe in being present, and that’s how I’ve made such progress in my own development.

 In life, we often get caught up in the serious nature of it all, which is why play and creativity becomes more important to me each year.
 I find it essential to stop and experience the beauty of this world as much as humanly possible.
-So, whether I’m out surfing, watching my garden grow, or on an adventure with the love of my life, Lisa, I can’t help but get wrapped up in the wonder of it all.
+So, whether I’m out surfing, watching my garden grow, or on an adventure, I can’t help but get wrapped up in the wonder of it all.
 This is the one life we have to live, so let’s make it exceptional.